Methodism: Nordic and Baltic countries

-In Finland, Methodism arrived through Ostrobothnians sailors in the 1860s, and Methodism spread especially in Swedish-speaking Ostrobothnia.
+Methodism arrived in Finland through Ostrobothnians sailors in the 1860s, and Methodism spread especially in Swedish-speaking Ostrobothnia.
 The first Methodist congregation was founded in Vaasa in 1881 and the first Finnish-speaking congregation in Pori in 1887.
 At the turn of the century, the congregation in Vaasa became the largest and most active congregation in Methodism.

 France

 The French Methodist movement was founded in the 1820s by Charles Cook in the village of Congénies in Languedoc near Nîmes and Montpellier.
 The most important chapel of department was built in 1869, where there had been a Quaker community since the 18th century.
 Sixteen Methodist congregations voted to join the Reformed Church of France in 1938.
 In the 1980s, missionary work of a Methodist church in Agen led to new initiatives in Fleurance and Mont de Marsan.

 Methodism exists today in France under various names.
 The best-known is the Union of Evangelical Methodist Churches (l'Union de l'Eglise Evangélique Méthodiste) or UEEM.
 It is an autonomous regional conference of the United Methodist Church and is the fruit of a fusion in 2005 between the "Methodist Church of France" and the "Union of Methodist Churches".
 As of 2014, the UEEM has around 1,200 members and 30 ministers.